Turntide Technologies

-Turntide Technologies (Turntide) is an American startup manufacturing electric motors, power electronics, energy storage, and thermal equipment.
+Turntide Technologies (Turntide) is an UK start-up manufacturing electric motors, power electronics, battery systems, and thermal equipment.

 History

 Turntide was founded in 2013 as Software Motor Corporation (shortened to "SMC"), then changed its name to Software Motor Company in 2018.
 In July 2020, SMC rebranded to Turntide Technologies.

 Turntide entered the agriculture space in 2018 by partnering with VES, a dairy technology supplier, to launch DairyBOS, the Dairy Barn Operating System.
 Turntide acquired VES fully in October 2020.
 The company acquired and merged VES with Canadian agricultural tech company Artex Barn Solutions to expand its offering into intelligent barn systems.

 Turntide won a 2020 Gold Edison Award and 2020 Product of the Year from Environmental and Energy Leader.
 In 2021, Fast Company named Turntide one the World's Most Innovative Companies in the Energy category.

 CEO Ryan Morris told CNN in April 2021 that the company would "soon announce a push into electric vehicles (EVs)."
 In June 2021, Turntide announced that it had entered the EV space, with the acquisition of the Gateshead drivetrain division of BorgWarner and the battery company Hyperdrive, as well as the EV controls company AVID Technology.

 Southern California Edison utility certified in 2018 that the V01 Smart Motor System reduced energy consumption by 23%-57% compared with a standard AC induction motor, and 11% compared with an induction motor controlled by a variable frequency drive.
 In 2019, National Renewable Energy Laboratory certified that Turntide's motor reduced energy consumption in refrigerator condenser fans by 29%-71%.

-Turntide promotes its solution as a key ingredient for an eventual fossil fuel phase-out, since motors use about half the world's energy.
-CleanTechnica wrote: "Conventional analog motors are the energy efficient equivalent of the incandescent light bulb, only instead of shedding loads of energy has heat they are constantly drawing electricity whether they need it or not.
-Turntide’s approach is based around the principles that govern switched reluctance motor technology, where the simplicity of the architecture translates into durability, efficiency, and power density advantages."